AMC Matador: Television shows

 A 1972 AMC Matador was used in Adam-12 starting in its fifth season.

-During the 1970s, AMC Matador police cars would appear in many television shows and episodes featuring police cars.
+During the 1970s, AMC Matador police cars appeared in many television shows and episodes.

 The vehicle was considered a character most famously in Adam-12 from 1972 until the show's end in 1975.
 The show's stars rode in a 1972 Matador while their division sergeant drove a 1972 Matador station wagon.
 In the sixth season, the lead character, Peter Malloy, bought a 1974 Matador coupe as his car and was featured in a few episodes.
 After the TV series ended, four Matadors were sold by a dealer to the Pasadena Police Department to serve as actual police cars as replacements for ones damaged in accidents.
 Adam-12s spin-off show, Emergency! featured Matadors as Los Angeles County Fire Department fire command vehicles and as police vehicles throughout the series.

-American Motors was a sponsor of the television series Wonder Woman in later seasons; thus, AMC cars were often used by characters or seen as background cars.
+American Motors was a sponsor of the television series Wonder Woman in later seasons; thus, AMC cars were often used by characters or seen in the background.
 Wonder Woman's personal car was a 1978 Concord AMX, and Colonel Steve Trevor drove a 1978 Matador Barcelona sedan in some episodes.